sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 ####What just happened?

-You'll notice you now have a `bower_compents` directory, which inside you'll find a directly for jQuery, Underscore and Bootstrap.
+You'll notice you now have a `bower_compents` directory, which inside you'll find a directory for jQuery, Underscore, and Bootstrap.

 Inside of each of these folders you'll see a bunch of files.
 Don't worry.
 The file with the name of the library is probably the main one.
-For example `bower_components/underscore/underscore.js` is the only file you'll use for Underscore.
-For the other libraries you may need to look inside a `dist` (for distribution) directory to find `jquery.js`.
+For example, `bower_components/underscore/underscore.js` is the only file you'll use for Underscore.
+For the other libraries, you may need to look inside a `dist` (for distribution) directory to find `jquery.js`.

 ####Bootstrap files

 Bootstrap comes with CSS, JavaScript, and theme files.
-The CSS library give you access to it's main set of classes.
-The JavaScript library gives you access to it's "components" (i.e. navbars, galleries, etc).
-The theme CSS file give you additional classes.
-You can look elsewhere for additional themes.
+The [CSS library](http://getbootstrap.com/css/) gives you access to its main set of classes.
+The [JavaScript library](http://getbootstrap.com/javascript/) gives you access to its "components" (i.e. navbars, galleries, etc).
+The theme CSS file gives you additional classes.
+You can look elsewhere for additional themes (Hint: Google it.).

 ####Why does Bower give me so many files?
-The core library (e.g. `underscore.js`) is actually getting a lot of it's logic from other files.
-Additionally there might be assets or even optional components you can include, which aren't core to the library.
+The core library (e.g. `underscore.js`) is actually getting a lot of its logic from other files.
+Additionally, there might be assets or even optional components you can include which aren't core to the library.

 ####What's this `.min` thing?
 `.min` before the file extension, such as `.min.css` or `.min.js` just signals that all the whitespace has been taken out of the file and the variables have been renamed to be as short as possible.
-This is called **minification** It is a very bad idea to try to read a minified file.
-Instead those files are only used in production when you want to shortened.
+This is called **minification**.
+It is a very bad idea to try to read a minified file.
+Instead those files are only used in production when you want your libraries to be shortened.

 ###Requiring the Libraries

-Now we would like to have our html file link to jQuery, Underscore, and most importantly Bootstrap!
+Now we would like to have our html file link to jQuery, Underscore, and most importantly, Bootstrap!

 ###CHALLENGE: Require the libraries

 From your `index.html`, import jQuery, Underscore, Bootstrap (the CSS, JavaScript, and theme files) into your projects.
 Let's use the non-minifed versions of the files for now.

-Tip: Chances are you'll spell something in the path wrong, so check your chrome console to see an error message saying it didn't find the file with that path.
-Fix the path referencing the file, clear your errors (with ctr-L) and refresh the page making sure there are no more new errors.
+Tip: Chances are you'll spell something in the path incorrectly, so check your Chrome console for an error message saying it didn't find the file with that path.
+Fix the path referencing the file, clear your errors (with ctrl+L), and refresh the page to make sure there are no more new errors.

 Tip: You can find a solution below.